celery/kombu/docs/userguide/connections.rst

 The connection will not be established yet, as the connection is established when needed.
-If you want to explicitly establish the connection you have to call the :meth:`~kombu.connection.Connection.connect` method::
+If you want to explicitly establish the connection you have to call the :meth:`~kombu.Connection.connect` method::

     >>> connection.connect()